hbjamin/casb-firmware/tutorials/build-petalinux.md

 ```bash
 sudo chown -R $USER:$USER /opt/Xilinx/casb/
 ```
-- Test the build from the `casb.linux` directory
+- Test the build from the `casb.linux` directory (has this ever been helpful?)
 ```bash
 petalinux-boot --qemu --u-boot
 ```